erkexzcx/stoppropaganda/README.md

 * Command line arguments
 * Environment variables

-## bind

-Configuration via command line argument `-bind ":8049"` or via environment variable `SP_BIND=":8049"`.

-Default value of `:8049` is the same as `0.0.0.0:8049` which means web interface is accessible externally on port `8049`.
-If you want to limit web interface to be accessible only from the same host, use `127.0.0.1:8049`.

-## workers

-Configuration via command line argument `-workers 1000` or via environment variable `SP_WORKERS=1000`.

-Default value of `1000` means that there will be a pool of 1000 workers that will DOS all the defined websites.

-## timeout

-Configuration via command line argument `-timeout 10s` or via environment variable `SP_TIMEOUT=10s`.

-Default value of `10s` means that worker will wait for a website response for `10s` until it gives up.

-## useragent

-Configuration via command line argument `-useragent "..."` or via environment variable `SP_USERAGENT="..."`.

-Default value is `Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/98.0.4758.102 Safari/537.36`.
-User agent is sent with HTTP requests to defined websites.

-## dnsworkers

-Configuration via command line argument `-dnsworkers 100` or via environment variable `SP_DNSWORKERS=100`.

-Default value of `100` means that there will be a pool of 100 workers that will DOS all the defined DNS servers.

-## dnstimeout

-Configuration via command line argument `-dnstimeout 1s` or via environment variable `SP_DNSTIMEOUT=1s`.

-Default value of `1s` means that worker will wait for a DNS server response for `1s` until it gives up.

-## dialspersecond

-Configuration via command line argument `-dialspersecond 2500` or via environment variable `SP_DIALSPERSECOND=2500`.

-Default value of `2500` means that there will be maximum of 2500 TCP SYN packets sent per second from fasthttp.

-## dialconcurrency

-Configuration via command line argument `-dialconcurrency 10000` or via environment variable `SP_DIALCONCURRENCY=2000`.

-Default value of `10000` means that there will be maximum of 10000 concurrent dials from fasthttp.

-## proxy

-Configuration via command line argument `-proxy ""` or via environment variable `SP_PROXY=""`.

-Proxy supports SOCKS4, SOCKS5 and HTTP proxies (or comma separated proxy chains).
-For example `-proxy "socks5://tor:9050"`.

-Usage of this parameter can be combined with `proxybypass` parameter.

-## proxybypass

-Configuration via command line argument `-proxybypass ""` or via environment variable `SP_PROXYBYPASS=""`.

-For example `-proxybypass "localhost"`.

-This parameter is only applicable when used with [proxy](#proxy) parameter.

 ## algorithm

 Configuration via command line argument `-algorithm fair` or via environment variable `SP_ALGORITHM="fair"`.